vedi/knowledge-base/src/documents/university/articles/Grow_About.html.md

 - The [Analytics dashboard](/university/articles/grow_analytics/) will provide you with free useful information about your game when you join the GROW network.
 In the dashboard, you'll be able to see aggregative analytics about your games and investigate its performance, analyze revenue, retention and a lot more

 - SOOMLA has created some Backend Services that will put your game on steroids and by that increases user experience and engagement:
-  - Social Leaderboards lets your players compete with their friends
+  - Social Leaderboards lets your players compete with their friends.
-  - Gifting lets your players help their friends by sending them coins, lives and upgrades
+  - Gifting lets your players help their friends by sending them coins, lives and upgrades.
-  - Sync lets your players pick up where they left off regardless of the device they’re using
+  - Sync lets your players pick up where they left off regardless of the device they’re using.
-  - Economy Management lets you save your users' in-game balances of soft purchases and currencies and then restore them on fresh installs to keep players engaged
+  - Economy Management lets you make changes to your virtual economy at real time.
+Every change you'll do will automatically be sent to all devices playing your game.
   - Fraud Protection lets you secure your in-app purchases by marking and blocking fraud suspects, receipt validation and identifying abnormal purchase behavior.
-This feature takes the receipt validation from the SOOMLA Store module and adds a sophisticated layer for advanced verification
+This feature takes the receipt validation from the SOOMLA Store module and adds a sophisticated layer for advanced verification.

+  GROW is free for studios who join and share their in-game data in it.
+The main goal is to help mobile game studios create better, more engaging games, that anyone can enjoy.

+So go ahead and join GROW.
+The best place to start is [here](http://dashboard.soom.la/)